20tab/UnrealEnginePython/docs/Subclassing_API.md

 The system is still under heavy development and new ideas are popping up constantly (the main objective is to simplify and speed up  end-users development)

+Before starting using it, ensure to understand the exposed reflection system: https://github.com/20tab/UnrealEnginePython#native-methods-vs-reflection

 NOTE: currently it works only on python3 as it heavily relies on function annotations.

 Subclassing